 You don’t want to wait until the last minute to book because prices tend to spike late.
 On the other hand, you don’t want to book too early, because you might miss out on a future price drop.

 Timing-wise, you want what we call the Goldilocks Window, so you should aim to book 5-10 months in advance of travel.
 That is far earlier than most other people book flights, so you have a better chance of getting the cheap seats.
 Still, it's not a good idea to book just any old fare in February through July.
 When a particularly good fare pop ups up—and they’re most likely to during that period—that’s the ideal time to book.

 Most years, the closer you get to Christmas, especially within a few months, we wouldn’t anticipate getting anything resembling a “cheap” flight, unfortunately.
 Last-minute cheap flights or standby flights are virtually non-existent in a typical year.
 At that point, limiting your losses is likely the best you can hope for.
-Of course, while we've gotten some sense or normalcy back in our lives this year, 2021 still isn't a typical year.
+Of course, while we've gotten a lot of normalcy back in our lives this year, 2022 still isn't a typical year.

 Unlike in most years, this year you do actually have a chance of finding a last-minute (ish) flight that won't break the bank.
 More on that below...

 >> Read our Ultimate Guide to Finding Cheap Flights

 How much do flights over Christmas cost?